weakish/docs-en/views/search-rest-api.md

 In the above response body:

-- `hits`： Total number of matched results.
+- `hits`: Total number of matched results.
-- `_highlight`: Highlighted search results, keywords are wrapped in `em` tags.
+- `_highlight`: Highlighted search results with keywords wrapped in `em` tags.
 If you did not pass the `highlights` query parameter, `null` will be returned.

 ## GeoPoints Sorting

-GeoPoints can be sorted in distances.
+GeoPoints can be sorted by their distances to a given GeoPoint.
 For example, to sort players near a GeoPoint (`[39.9, 116.4]`):

 ```json